Captiva, Florida: Notable residents

 Captiva was the full-time home of artist Robert Rauschenberg.
 His home still stands there.

 Roy Lichtenstein, American pop artist, also had a home on Captiva.

 In media

 In the 1997 movie G.I.
 Jane, Captiva Island is the location for the S.E.R.E.
 (Survival, Evasion, Resistance, Escape) training for the fictional U.S. Navy Combined Reconnaissance Team.

+In the 1986 movie Manhunter, Captiva Island is where FBI psychologist Will Graham has retired to.